Ricci de Turck flow on singular manifolds: Introduction and statement of the main result

-Note that in contrast to the corresponding analysis of the Yamabe flow in \cite{BV}, at the moment we do not impose further assumptions on the metric to define admissibility.
-However, other conditions on the metric $g$ will be added below and are related to the assumption of bounded curvature as well as the spectral analysis of the associated Laplace Beltrami and the Lichnerowicz Laplace operators.
+Other conditions on the metric $g$ will be added below and are related to the assumption of in a certain sense bounded curvature as well as the spectral analysis of the associated Laplace Beltrami and the Lichnerowicz Laplace operators.